ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

-This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to enable secure group communication in the Publish-Subscribe (pub/sub) architecture for the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\], where Publishers and Subscribers communicate through a broker.
+This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to enable secure group communication in the Publish-Subscribe (pub/sub) architecture for the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\], where Publishers and Subscribers communicate through a Broker.
 This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
-This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications through the broker.
+This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications through the Broker.

 Note to RFC Editor: Please replace "\[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
 --- middle

 # Introduction

-In a publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
+In a publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a Broker, which enables store-and-forward messaging between these devices.
 This effectively enables a form of group communication, where all the Publishers and Subscribers participating in the same pub/sub topic are members of a same group associated with that topic.

-With a focus on the pub/sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables pub/sub group communication where Publishers and Subscribers securely communicate through a broker using CoAP.
+With a focus on the pub/sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables pub/sub group communication where Publishers and Subscribers securely communicate through a Broker using CoAP.

-Building on the message formats and processing defined in {{I-D.ietf-ace-key-groupcomm}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the broker.
+Building on the message formats and processing defined in {{I-D.ietf-ace-key-groupcomm}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the Broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the Broker.

-In order to protect the publication/subscription operations at the broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}}, {{RFC9203}}, or {{I-D.ietf-ace-edhoc-oscore-profile}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
+In order to protect the publication/subscription operations at the Broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}}, {{RFC9203}}, or {{I-D.ietf-ace-edhoc-oscore-profile}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.

-Furthermore, the content of published messages that are circulated by the broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
+Furthermore, the content of published messages that are circulated by the Broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
 To this end, this profile relies on COSE {{RFC9052}}{{RFC9053}} and on keying material provided to the Publishers and Subscribers participating in the same pub/sub topic.
 In particular, source authentication of published content is achieved by means of the corresponding Publisher signing such content with its own private key.

 While this profile focuses on the pub/sub architecture for CoAP, this document also describes how it can be applicable to MQTT {{MQTT-OASIS-Standard-v5}}.
 Similar adaptations can also extend to further transport protocols and pub/sub architectures.